 KAJAGOOGOO Too Shy (1983)

-Look past the silly haircuts and what you see in ‘Too Shy’ is a very well-produced and well-produced pop tune.
+Look past the silly haircuts and what you see in ‘Too Shy’ is a very well-produced and well-written pop tune.
 Limahl had handed over a demo to Nick Rhodes while working as a waiter at London’s Embassy Club.
 Curious, he took the tape to Colin Thurston and when the band signed to EMI, they were embraced by a teenybop audience.
 Less happy were the other members of KAJAGOOGOO who had been the more serious ART NOUVEAU and the result as a coup d’état with Limahl ousted as lead singer.

 Available on the KAJAGOOGOO album ‘White Feathers’ via EMI Records